curiosthoth/aws-env/README.md

 AWS-Env
 ====

 A simple tool for substituting environment variables with values from AWS Secrets Manager.
+Inspired by Remind101's [ssm-env](https://github.com/remind101/ssm-env).

 It checks the environment variables for values starting with `secretsmanager://<key>` and fetches the value from AWS Secrets Manager by `<key>`.